upradhan93/license-manager-for-matlab-on-aws/README.md

 ### Why This Matters

-DNS auto-registration is critical for:
+Auto-registration of records is critical for:
 - **Worker-to-Worker Communication**: Jobs requiring direct worker communication
 - **Client-to-Worker Communication**: MATLAB client direct access to specific workers

-> **Warning**: If the DNS server cannot resolve worker private DNS names, jobs may fail or hang indefinitely.
+If the DNS server cannot resolve the private DNS names of the headnode or workers, jobs may fail or hang indefinitely.